-During the second trial defence counsel asked the trial judge for a ruling, in advance of his closing submissions, on whether the jury could consider the defence of necessity.
-The trial judge told counsel that he would rule on necessity after the closing submissions, and later ruled that the defence was not available.
-In the course of its deliberations, the jury sent the trial judge a note inquiring, in part, whether it could offer any input into sentencing.
+On the second trial, a jury again convicted of second degree murder.
+During the second trial, defence counsel asked the trial judge for a ruling, in advance of his closing submissions, on whether the jury could consider the defence of necessity.
+The trial judge told counsel that he would rule on necessity after the closing submissions.
+Some of the defence counsel's address referred to the defence of necessity.
+The judge later ruled that the defence was not available.
+In the course of its deliberations, the jury sent the trial judge a note inquiring whether it could have any input on sentencing.
 The trial judge told the jury it was not to concern itself with the penalty.
-He added: "it may be that later on, once you have reached a verdict, you - we will have some discussions about that".
+He added: "it may be that later on, once you have reached a verdict, you ---- we will have some discussions about that".
 After the jury returned with a guilty verdict, the trial judge explained the mandatory minimum sentence of life imprisonment, and asked the jury whether it had any recommendation as to whether the ineligibility for parole should exceed the minimum period of 10 years.
 Some jury members appeared upset, according to the trial judge, and later sent a note asking him if they could recommend less than the 10-year minimum.
 The trial judge explained that the Criminal Code provided only for a recommendation over the 10-year minimum, but suggested that the jury could make any recommendation it liked.
 The jury recommended one year before parole eligibility.
-The trial judge then granted a constitutional exemption from the mandatory minimum sentence, sentencing the accused to one year of imprisonment and one year on probation.
-The Court of Appeal affirmed the conviction but reversed the sentence, imposing the mandatory minimum sentence of life imprisonment without parole eligibility for 10 years.
+The trial judge the granted a constitutional exemption from the mandatory minimum sentence, sentencing the accused to one year of imprisonment, and one year on probation.
+The Saskatchewan Court of Appeal affirmed the conviction but reversed the sentence.
+It imposed the mandatory minimum sentence of life imprisonment without parole eligibility for 10 years.